criadoperez/linux/Documentation/filesystems/xfs-online-fsck-design.rst

 beyond one block, then a dabtree is used to map hashes of dirent names to directory data blocks.

-Checking a directory is pretty straightfoward:
+Checking a directory is pretty straightforward:

 1. Walk the dabtree in the second partition (if present) to ensure that there are no irregularities in the blocks or dabtree mappings that do not point to